Valentino (fashion designer): In popular culture

-In 2006 Valentino appeared in a cameo role, as himself, in the hit movie The Devil Wears Prada.

-Valentino: The Last Emperor a feature-length documentary film on the designer, premiered at the 2008 Venice International Film Festival.
-Produced and directed by Matt Tyrnauer, special correspondent for Vanity Fair magazine, the film follows Valentino and his inner circle throughout various events, including last year's anniversary show celebrating his 45-year career.
+In 2006, Valentino appeared in a cameo role as himself in the hit film The Devil Wears Prada.
+Valentino: The Last Emperor, a feature-length documentary film on the designer, premiered at the 2008 Venice International Film Festival.
+Produced and directed by Matt Tyrnauer—special correspondent for Vanity Fair magazine—the film follows Valentino and his inner circle throughout various events, including an anniversary show celebrating his 45-year career.

-During the movie's production from June 2005 to July 2007, the filmmakers shot more than 250 hours of footage with exclusive, unprecedented access to Valentino and his entourage.
-"We were let in to the inner circle, but we had to stick it out for a long time, practically move in, to capture the truly great moments", says Tyrnauer.
-"Valentino is surrounded by a tight-knit family of friends and employees, but, eventually, their guard came down and they forgot there was a camera crew in the room."
-The film had its North American premiere at the 2008 Toronto International Film Festival.
-It was released theatrically in the United States on 18 March in New York City and selected cities.
+From June 2005 to July 2007, 250 hours of footage was shot with exclusive, unprecedented access to Valentino and his entourage; Tyrnauer said "we were let in to the inner circle, but we had to stick it out for a long time, practically move in, to capture the truly great moments. [...]
+Valentino is surrounded by a tight-knit family of friends and employees, but, eventually, their guard came down and they forgot there was a camera crew in the room."
+The film had its North American premiere at the 2008 Toronto International Film Festival and was released theatrically in the United States on 18 March.
+The success of the film led to an increase in Hollywood fashion documentaries throughout the 2010s.